lukasgebhard/Political-News-Filter/README.md

 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```
-5. Verify the installation was successfull.
+5. Verify the installation was successful.
 If so, the following command terminates with exit code 0:
 ```bash
 $ python3 political-news-filter.py
 ```